 This course is open to all sixth-grade students with a strong interest.
 Students will receive instruction on fundamentals through group and individualized lessons.
 The groups are involved with performances throughout the school year.
-Except for large and/or expensive instruments, parents must secure instruments for their children.
+It is encouraged for guardians to secure an instrument for Band.